Gardening With Arthritis: Tips for Preventing Joint Pain

 Take Your Garden to a Higher Level

 For a more temporary or portable solution, you can grow your garden in pots or other containers.
-This is especially great for apartments and small yards.
-For plants that you plan to move, you can save your joints by using lightweight Styrofoam or plastic pots.
+Container gardens are especially great for apartments and small yards.
+For plants that you plan to move, save your joints by using lightweight Styrofoam or plastic pots.
 If they’re big, fill them 1/3 full with Styrofoam peanuts, which will help with drainage and reduce their weight.

 Use Joint-Friendly Tools